ivogeorg/robot_patrol/README.md

       1. pro: easier for pass-through
       2. con: different strategies might be redunant and/or error-prone
    4. `State::BACK_UP` is best, logic in `State::STOPPED`
+5. Buffer angle (indices) for obstacles under the LIDAR plane:
+   1. It's important to distinguish between walls (background) and signs (foreground).
+The idea is to add buffer angles on both sides of the foreground while leaving the background unchecked.
+   2. Loop through `ranges` array and identify abrupt drops and jumps in distance.
+The first is the right edge, the second is the left edge, and the middle is the foreground obstacle.
+   3. Add buffer angle to each side.
+In a nested loop, this can be achieved by marking as obstacle the buffer-angle-corresponding indices on both sides of each originally identified point of a foreground obstacle.
+   4. The resulting picture of obstacles represents the available ranges.
+Pick the middle of each as the direction candidate and sort first by width then by distance in descending order.
+   5. Pick the top direction.